-Camshaft Duration Lift and Overlap
+Camshaft Duration, Lift, and Overlap

-Camshaft duration, lift, and overlap are important factors that contribute to valve timing and ultimately engine performance.
-Take valve clearance measurements with the both intake and exhaust valves completely closed, with the cam contacting the lifter at the base or bottom of the camshaft lobe.
+Camshaft duration, lift, and overlap are factors that contribute to valve timing and, ultimately, engine performance.
+Take valve clearance measurements with the intake and exhaust valves closed with the cam contacting the lifter at the base or bottom of the camshaft lobe.

-Lift: This measurement refers to how far the camshafts lobe opens the valve into the cylinder.
-If the valve doesn't open far enough into the cylinder there will be a restriction in the air/fuel charge.
-This too will result in poor engine performance.
-The measurement can be measured with a micrometer.
-Measure from the nose to the heel of the cam lobe and then deduct the base circle.
-This results in an accurate measurement of the cam lobe lift.
+Lift: Camshaft lift refers to how far the camshaft's lobe lifts the valve off the valve seat and into the cylinder.
+If the valve doesn't open far enough into the cylinder, there's a restriction in the air/fuel charge resulting in poor engine performance.
+It can be measured with a dial indicator placed on the valve's tip or an outside micrometer.